Looking to get more professional looking photos and video from your phone, or just want to make sure you don’t run out of juice?

 Just like with your interchangeable lens camera, filters can help to enhance or alter the colours and tones in your photos, giving them a unique look.
 Some popular filters for smartphone photography include polarizing filters, which reduce reflections and improve the contrast and saturation of colours; neutral density filters, which reduce the amount of light entering the lens to allow for longer exposures; and gradient filters, which darken part of the frame while leaving the other part unchanged.

-A mini tripod is a small and portable phone tripod that can be used to stabilize your smartphone while taking photos or filming video.
+A mini tripod is a small and portable phone tripod that, like regular tripods, can be used to stabilize your smartphone while taking photos or filming video.
 This is especially useful for shooting in low light or at slow shutter speeds, as it helps to reduce camera shake and blur.
 Some mini tripods also have flexible legs, which allow you to wrap them around objects or bend them into different positions for unique angles and shots.

 Stabiliser (and Gimbals)